STATE GOVERNMENT AND STATE AFFAIRS

 (d) When written bids have been received, by either physical or electronic delivery, they shall be compiled and submitted to the governing board or governing board-authorized official which shall approve the responsive bid proposing the lowest procurement price or reject all bids and publish notice for bids, as before.

-(2) When a political subdivision contemplates an expenditure to purchase or lease personal property or to procure services, other than those services excluded pursuant to section 67-2803, Idaho Code, valued in excess of fifty thousand dollars ($50,000), the procurement procedures of this subsection (2) shall apply.
+(2) When a political subdivision contemplates an expenditure to purchase or lease personal property or to procure services, other than personal property or services excluded pursuant to section 67-2803, Idaho Code, valued in excess of one hundred thousand dollars ($100,000), the procurement procedures of this subsection shall apply.